-Bees gather balsam from the buds of birch and poplar trees and resins from conifer trees and mix them with their own exudates such as saliva, pollen, wax and digestive enzymes to form propolis; a dark, resinous gum with a strong anti-septic smell.
+Bees gather balsam from the buds of birch and poplar trees and resins from conifer trees.
+They mix them with their own exudates such as saliva, pollen, wax and digestive enzymes to form propolis: a dark, resinous gum with a strong antiseptic smell.
 It is not soluble in water and only dissolves in pure alcohol.
 In cold weather it is very hard but it becomes sticky when heated.
-Bees use propolis to waterproof as well as keep the insides of their hives sterile and keep themselves free from diseases.
+Bees use propolis to waterproof their hives as well as keep the insides of their hives sterile and keep themselves free from diseases.
 Propolis is rich in vitamins, bioflavonoids, enzymes and trace elements.

 What can bee propolis be used for?